ia7medd/github-gists-integration/README.md

 Just pre-processor to simplify and use variables in css.

 <b>Components</b>
-Separting the components so it will be easy to be reuseable with less logic possible while sometimes we need to write some logic.
+Separating the components so it will be easy to be reuseable with less logic possible while sometimes we need to write some logic.

 # Folder Structure